 Rooted to the floor, Elijah watched James instill fear in Ava and seduce Sophia.
 I must do something.
 But what?

-Sophia returned with a medium-size black and red pillar candle and gave it to James.
+Sophia returned with a medium-sized black and red pillar candle and gave it to James.
 “Is this what you wished?”

 James peered into her eyes; mouth pinched.
 “Yes, dear.”
 His hands curled around the candle and lifted.
 He shifted and sauntered to Elijah, whose arms rose.
 His palms faced the ceiling.
 James placed the candle on the hands.
 “Here you go, Elijah, my boy.”